Naludrag/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

 The main problem will be that we will use the same amount of servers every time of the year.
 For instance, we could have something more intelligent that will create a new server when we have a lot of incoming requests and shut down some servers when there is not much work to do.

 #### M2 : Describe what you need to do to add new webapp container to the infrastructure.
 Give the exact steps of what you have to do without modifiying the way the things are done.
-For that you will have to go in the docker compose file and add the following lines :
+To add a new container, first, we will have to go in the docker compose file and add the following lines :
 ```
 webapp3:
        container_name: ${WEBAPP_3_NAME}